edgarfblacksilva/OpenStruc/README.md

 ![my OpenStruc logo](https://github.com/edgarfblacksilva/OpenStruc/blob/main/src/OpenStrucLogo.jpg)

-**OpenStruc** Computer program for the static analysis of two- and three-dimensional structures. **OpenStruc** can be used to analyze several types of structures: plane trusses and frames, space trusses and frames, and grids -- plane structures with loads applied orthogonally to their plane.
+**OpenStruc** is a computer program for the static analysis of two- and three-dimensional structures. **OpenStruc** can be used to analyze several types of structures: plane trusses and frames, space trusses and frames, and grids -- plane structures with loads applied orthogonally to their plane.

 **OpenStruc** is written entirely in C++.
 At its core, **OpenStruc** uses a direct solver algorithm based on Gauss Elimination, including a variation of the *Active Column Solution* method.